qdread/biodiversity-farm2fork-analysis/README.md

 # Biodiversity: Farm2Fork

-Code to reproduce all analysis presented in the manuscript **Biodiversity effects of food system sustainability actions from farm to fork**, and the data for the associated Shiny app (put link to app here when complete).
+Code to reproduce all analysis presented in the manuscript **Biodiversity effects of food system sustainability actions from farm to fork**, and the data for the associated Shiny app ([temporary link](https://shiny.sesync.org/apps/bioiversity-farm2fork)).

 **Citation (to be updated when final)**: Read, Quentin D., Kelly L. Hondula, and Mary K. Muth.
 Biodiversity effects of food system sustainability actions from farm to fork. *PNAS*, in preparation.